ariankordi/FFL.js/README.md

 <img width="200" src="https://github.com/user-attachments/assets/2376e69b-ef53-49a9-a98f-29d4df0eb1c6">

+### Usage
+This section is TBD because the library needs to be modularized - it's only made to work with browsers in global scope for now.

+I recommend just looking at the demos to see how they call the library.
+For more help you can either look at the code, or, generate documentation with [TypeDoc, install it](https://typedoc.org/#quick-start) and run: `typedoc ffl.js`

-## Building
+## Building `ffl-emscripten.js`/`.wasm`

-This library depends on FFL built for Emscripten (in WASM).
-This import is called `ffl-emscripten.js`/`.wasm`, here's how to build it.
+This library depends on FFL built for Emscripten (in WASM). **NOTE** that this is already included in the repository as of writing, but you may either need to rebuild it, or I may remove it at some point.

 0. You will need to make sure [emsdk](https://emscripten.org/docs/tools_reference/emsdk.html) is installed and you can build binaries with Emscripten.
 This is mostly left as an exercise to the reader, but don't forget to activate your emsdk environment before continuing.